-Our Mitigation Plan Review guides detail the process to complete an approved mitigation plan under the Stafford Act and the Code of Federal Regulations (44 CFR Part 201).
+Our Mitigation Plan Review guides detail the process to complete an approved mitigation plan under applicable laws, such as the Stafford Act, as amended, and the Code of Federal Regulations (44 CFR Part 201).

-- Considerations for Local Mitigation Planning Grant Subapplicants
+- Considerations for Local Mitigation Planning Grant Subapplication

 - Mitigation Planning Program Resource List

-G-318: Local Mitigation Planning Workshop: This in-person, 2-day workshop covers the fundamentals of mitigation planning requirements for communities.
-This workshop describes the requirements for the planning process, stakeholder involvement, assessing risks, and developing effective mitigation strategies.
-It also covers the basic elements of the plan review, approval, and update cycle are discussed.
+G-318: Local Mitigation Planning Workshop: This in-person, two-day workshop covers the fundamentals of mitigation planning requirements for communities.
+This workshop describes the requirements for the planning process, stakeholder involvement, assessing risks and developing effective mitigation strategies.
+It also covers the basic elements of the plan review, approval, and update cycle.

 IS-328 Plan Review Training for Local Mitigation Plans: FEMA offers an online course for state and FEMA staff who review local mitigation plans.
 This prepares reviewers for determining whether a plan meets federal mitigation planning requirements.

-L-329: State Mitigation Planning Workshop (2020): This course is designed for 2-day classroom delivery.
-Partners interested in attending or hosting field offerings of L-329 or other training should contact the appropriate FEMA Regional Office.
+L-329: State Mitigation Planning (2020): This course is designed for two-day classroom delivery.
+Partners interested in attending or having FEMA conduct a field delivery of L-329 or other training should review the L-329 factsheet and contact the appropriate FEMA regional office.

-The mitigation planning process is slightly different for each state, local, tribal, and territorial governments, but regardless of the plan type, there are four core steps in completing a hazard mitigation plan or plan update.
+The mitigation planning process is slightly different for each state and local, tribal and territorial government.
+Regardless of the plan type, there are four core steps in completing a hazard mitigation plan or plan update.